 Once gingivitis symptoms become apparent, it’s important to schedule a professional cleaning at the first opportunity.
 This is the time where fixing gingivitis is inexpensive and may require no more than a good cleaning and follow-up home care.
-Your dentist will remove all traces of plaque, tartar and the bacteria which cause gingivitis.
+Your dentist will remove all traces of plaque, tartar, and bacteria that cause gingivitis.

 Scaling and Root Planing

 For more advanced gingivitis cases, scaling and root planing may be necessary.
 Scaling removes tartar not just from your teeth, but also from beneath the gums.
 In cases of gingivitis, tartar has often lodged within the gums, which ultimately causes them to recede, resulting in lost teeth.
 Root planing removes bacteria from the gums.

 In addition, root planing smooths root surfaces to prevent further tartar and bacterial buildup so the gums have time to heal.
 The procedure is performed with ultrasonic lasers and provides an effective treatment for gingivitis that saves teeth.

 When gum disease reaches advanced stages, patients may suffer from misaligned teeth.
 Dental restoration places these teeth back into their natural locations.
 In addition, if the patient has crowns, bridges, or other dental fittings, they may irritate gums affected by gingivitis.
 If this is the case, your dentist can fix these restorations so they cease irritating the gums.